Filip Bednarek: Club career

 Bednarek signed with Dutch side FC Twente at the age of 16.
 He made his debut for FC Twente on 6 December 2012 against Helsingborgs IF in UEFA Europa League.
 As he never could make it to the first eleven, he left Twente as a free agent in July 2015.

 After being on trial with FC Utrecht, he signed a one-year contract with the club, including an option for an extra season.

 He returned to Poland on 5 June 2020, signing a two-year deal plus a one-year option with Ekstraklasa side Lech Poznań.
 With Lech's then-captain Mickey van der Hart out with injury, Bednarek was Lech's first-choice goalkeeper throughout the first half of the season, including their entire Europa League campaign.

+In June 2025, Bednarek signed for Sparta Rotterdam for a two-season deal.